Right Arrow

 Define phase: Establishing visual baselines and project scope

-Video analytics transforms the Define phase by providing visual evidence of current-state processes that goes beyond traditional metrics.
+Video analytics transforms the Define phase by providing visual evidence of current-state processes that supplements traditional metrics.
 Instead of relying solely on reported defect rates or cycle times, teams can review actual footage to understand the true nature of problems and establish more accurate project scopes.

 Spot AI's natural language search capabilities enable teams to quickly locate specific events or conditions across weeks of footage.
-Searching for "forklift near miss" or "crowding at workstation 3" instantly surfaces relevant clips that help define project boundaries and priorities.
+Searching for "improper tool placement" or "crowding at workstation 3" surfaces relevant clips that help define project boundaries and priorities.
 This visual context ensures DMAIC projects target root causes rather than symptoms.

 The platform's ability to analyze patterns across multiple cameras and locations also helps identify systemic issues that single-point observations miss.
 When defining a project to reduce changeover times, teams can compare procedures across different shifts and lines, identifying best practices that already exist within the organization.